bsil78/simple-javascript-ECS-example/README.md

 ---

-# Example of ECS architecture : Structures and Workflows {#example-of-ecs-architecture-:-structures-and-workflows}
+# Example of ECS architecture : Structures and Workflows <a href="#example-of-ecs-architecture-:-structures-and-workflows" />

 Here’s a **simple, self-explanatory example** of how **ECS architecture works**, focusing purely on **structure and workflow**, without engine-specific code or excessive detail.